emp86472/pham_yang_assignment5/README.txt

 Kevin Yang 811467323 ky06134@uga.edu

-Ethan pham worked on creating Sorting.cpp, Sorting.h, makefile and report Kevin Yang worked on creating main.cpp, main2.cpp and report
+Ethan pham worked on creating Sorting.cpp, Sorting.h, makefile and report Kevin Yang worked on creating main.cpp, main2.cpp, makefile and report

 Our implementation of the algorithms are in Sorting.cpp.
 There are two mains we created.
 One called main.cpp which requires an input file.